acheredn/hengrui-tenzin-anatoliy-project-221/README.md

 <img src= "https://github.com/acheredn/hengrui-tenzin-anatoliy-project-221/blob/main/Screen%20Shot%202022-05-02%20at%201.06.05%20AM.png" width=250><br>

 <h2> How to run the program </h2>
-Visualizer can be run by the main class of Visualizer.java.
+Visualizer can be run by the main class of **"Visualizer.java"**.

 However, there may be issues with gradle although we generally did not have an issue.

-DFS can be run with DFS.java, and Djikstras can be run with Djikstras.java.
+DFS can be run with **"DFS.java"**, and Djikstras can be run with **"Djikstras.java"**.

 <h3> Djikstras </h3>

 <h3> DFS </h3>
+DFS is a backtracking algorithm which helps us find the path in the maze and backtracks along the path when it is hitting a dead end.
+This algorithm's worst case time complexity is O (n).
+It is in essence as we researched a modern adaptation of Tremaux algorithm.

  Pseudocode

  * Create an (empty) worklist arraylist of squares.

  * Add the start square to the worklist.
 (Hint: maze.getStart() will return the Start square)